docdyhr/ansible-keyring/README.md

 ### Test ansible-vault with vault-keyring.py

-vault-keyring.py is automaticly used when defined in ansible.cfp
+vault-keyring.py is automaticly used when defined in ansible.cfg

 ```cli
 ansible-vault view vars/api_key.yml --vault-password-file vault-keyring.py